 Diagenesis (page 183)

-I drew the word taphos (Greek, meaning “burial”) from taphonomy — the study of how organisms decay.
+I drew taphos (meaning “burial”) from taphonomy — the study of how organisms decay.
 Headings were inspired by or appropriated from the Pyramid Texts.
 This idea more generally came about while considering mushroom burial suits, the Coca-Cola eggshell experiment I did as a kid, and William Basinski’s The Disintegration Loops.

 You can read the novel here, and the underlying code is here.